sugrado/car-rental-dotnet/README.md

 # Multitier architecture project.
 Daily car rental simulation.

 Feb 7, 2021
+- Fixed GetById method and made available for each object.
 - Globel Core layer added.
 - Some universal interfaces moved to the Core layer.
 - Dto used.